 Bilateral agreements increase trade between the two countries.
 They open markets to successful industries.
 As companies benefit, they add jobs.

 The country's consumers also benefit from lower costs.
 They can get exotic fruits and vegetables that can get too expensive without the agreement.

 They are easier to negotiate than multilateral trade agreements, since they only involve two countries.
 This means they can go into effect faster, reaping trade benefits more quickly.
 If negotiations for a multilateral trade agreement fails, many of the nations will negotiate a series of bilateral agreements instead.

 Any trade agreement will cause less successful companies to go out of business.
 They can't compete with a more powerful industry in the foreign country.
 When protective tariffs are removed, they lose their price advantage.
 As they go out of business, workers lose jobs.

-Bilateral agreements can often trigger competing bilateral agreements between other countries.
+Bilateral agreements can often trigger competing bilateral agreements among other countries.
 This can whittle away the advantages that the free trade agreement confers between the original two nations.

 The Transatlantic Trade and Investment Partnership would remove current barriers to trade between the United States and the European Union.
 It would be the largest agreement so far, beating even the North American Free Trade Agreement.
 Negotiations were put on hold after President Trump took office and the EU declared negotiations obsolete in 2019.
 Even though the EU consists of many member countries, it can negotiate as one entity.
 This makes the TTIP a bilateral trade agreement.

 The United States has bilateral trade agreements in force with 12 other countries.
 Here's the list, the year it went into effect, and its impact: